 This collection site is for cooking oil only.
 NO motor oil or any other petroleum products.
 Thank you!

 Redmond Businesses Recognized for Recycling

-For more information about the program and the honorees, visit King County Recycling Best Workplaces.
+For more information about King County businesses that are recognized as a Best Workplace for Waste Prevention and Recycling, visit King County Recycling Best Workplaces.

 Want more information on native plants?